slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 - a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
 - Don’t tell everyone your plans, instead show them your results.
 - The Romans removed the soldiers’ incentive to be a coward and hurt others thanks to a process called decimation.
 If a legion loses a battle and there is suspicion of cowardice, 10 percent of the soldiers and commanders are put to death, usually by random lottery.

-> *"Take better care of your health when you are already healthy.
-Keep investing when you are already financially secure.
-Find a better job when you already have a job.
-Take bigger risks when you don’t need to take any.
-Build meaningful relationships when you are already happy alone."  -- x@orangebook_*
 -->

 > *"All battles are won or lost before they are ever fought."